iherman10/iherman10.github.io/_pages/about.md

 I graduated from Tufts University in 2019 with a major in Quantitative Economics and a minor in Computer Science.

 From 2020 to 2025, I worked as a data analyst at Pinterest on the Ads Measurement Research team.
-My responsibilities included building internal tools for measurement analytics, conducting meta-analyses of various incrementality and experiment solutions, and performing ad hoc analyses using Python and SQL.
+My responsibilities included building internal tools for measurement analytics and conducting meta-analyses of various incrementality and experiment solutions.

 Currently, I am pursuing a master's degree in data science at The University of Pennsylvania.
 My interests lie in the fields of causal inference and experimentation.